GuoJiashu/JJJ/README.md

 	BX LR @ return from function call
 ```
 Additionally, a delay function is imported to this system to increase the stability of the operation of system, which prevents from crash or error occuring during running process.
+Every time we press the button, one LED will be enabled untill all leds are enabled, then it will unenabled last time.

 ### Task C